 If you work with multiple environments and have separate databases you probably want to synchronize your databases at some point.

-Django automatically creates migration if the scheme changes and you can manually create data migrations.
+Django automatically creates migrations if the scheme changes and you can manually create data migrations.
 However, if you do changes in the admin panel, those migration files are not generated automatically.

 In the following, I will explain the DB sync process for these data changes in detail.
 Make sure to read carefully since it involves critical steps.